 Parents have the ability to place funds on their student's account.
-Please send checks made to Cambridge City Schools Food Services with students name in the memo section to the office.
-Students with negative balances greater than 50 dollars cannot participate in extracurricular activities until balance is below 50 dollars.
+Please send checks made to Cambridge City Schools Food Services with students' names in the memo section to the office.
+Parents can also add funds to their student lunch accounts via the school's website (Under Families portal and then the PaySchools tab).